tedneward/Azgaarnoth/Creatures/ForestGiant.md

 **Furtive.** The giant can take the Hide action as a bonus action on each of its turns.

+**Land's Stride**.
+Moving through nonmagical difficult terrain costs the forest giant no extra movement.
+They can also pass through nonmagical plants without being slowed by them and without taking damage from them if they have thorns, spines, or a similar hazard.
+In addition, they have advantage on saving throws against plants that are magically created or manipulated to impede movement, such those created by the entangle spell.)

+**Hide in Plain Sight**.
+The forest giant can magically camouflage themselves to hide by pressing up against a solid surface, such as a tree or wall, that is at least as tall and wide as they are.
+The giant gains a +10 bonus to Dexterity (Stealth) checks as long as they remain there without moving or taking actions.

+**Innate Spellcasting**.
+The giant's innate spellcasting ability is Wisdom (spell save DC 15).
+It can innately cast the following spells, requiring no material components:

+*At will*: barksin, freedom of movement, plant growth, spider climb

+*3/day each*: call lightning, pass without trace, speak with plants

 ## Actions
 **Multiattack.** The giant makes two attacks with its spear.